 Critical Areas include wetlands, fish and wildlife habitat conservation areas, frequently flooded areas, aquifer recharge areas and geologically hazardous areas.
-Where not specifically addressed within this Chapter, either directly or through reference, regulation of critical areas within shoreline jurisdiction shall be pursuant to applicable provisions codified in Chapter 15.20 SMC adopted by Ordinance No. 1400 in 2004; provided that projects that would otherwise require approval of a reasonable use exceptions pursuant to Section 15.20.450 shall be processed as and require approval of a shoreline variance pursuant to Section 15.04.190 of this chapter.
+Where not specifically addressed within this Chapter, either directly or through reference, regulation of critical areas within shoreline jurisdiction shall be pursuant to applicable provisions codified in Chapter 16.08 NMC adopted by Ordinance Nos.
+346 in 1991, 441 in 1996, 538 in 2001, 595 in 2005 and 607 in 2006; provided, that the following sections shall not apply: